-Surrounded by the Sandilands Provincial Forest, Badger enjoys all the beauty Mother Nature has to offer.
+Surrounded by the Sandilands Provincial Forest, and known for its blueberry crop, Badger enjoys all the beauty and bounty Mother Nature has to offer.

 Badger Community Association Inc.